code-differently/Caterpillar-Safe-Vegetables/README.md

 Find definitions for the following concepts.
 Translate each definition into your own words.

 * CSV
+// data record file containing different fields (saved in tabular form) separated by comma.
 * Header
+// array of values defining different columns (label for each column)
 * Record
+// rows of the file
 * Delimiter
+// separator like comma, semi colon, tab, space or pipe

 ## Part 2: Read